 - Retractable high view – about half the window is a solid panel.
 The other half has both glass and screen.
 When desired, the retractable window can be lowered into the panel to allow air flow.

 Some storm doors have the option of decorative glass or Low-E glass for increased curb appeal and energy-efficiency.
 If you’re interested in a new storm door for your home, contact Blair Windows & Doors for a free consultation and estimate.
 We can be reached through our contact form or by calling 317-356-4666.
-Stay tuned for part two about storm windows.
+For part 2 on storm windows, click here.